openMetadataInitiative/openMINDS_SANDS/README.md

 ## tests

 ## examples
 In **examples** you will find several possible serializations of the openMINDS_SANDS metadata model.
+The scope of each example is described in it's README.
+The correspondingly generated JSON-LDs may be further structured (e.g., grouped according to the schema they are validated against).

 ## How to contribute
 Please check our [contribution document](./CONTRIBUTING.md).